AROpt: An Optimization Method for Autoregressive Time Series Forecasting: Experiments

 \section{Experiments}

-Our proposed approach is model-agnostic and applies to SOTA models (iTransformer and its variants) without altering the core architecture.
+Our proposed approach is model-agnostic and integrates seamlessly with SOTA models (iTransformer and its variants) without requiring architectural changes.
 Specifically, its optimization method operates on a novel loss function and data pipeline to enable AR rollouts for varying-length predictions across multivariate time-series forecasting benchmarks.
-Experiments demonstrate that our method not only enhances model performance for short-term forecasting but also enables short-horizon forecasting models to generate high-accuracy long-term predictions via AR rollouts, often outperforming models specifically scaled for longer-term forecasting.
-All experiments are designed to be fully reproducible.
+Experiments demonstrate that our method not only enhances model performance for short-term forecasting, but also enables short-horizon forecasting models to generate high-accuracy long-term predictions via AR rollouts, often outperforming models specifically scaled for longer-term forecasting.